 If these stabilising muscles are not strong enough to withstand a force applied to your shoulder, it is so much easier for a shoulder dislocation to happen.
 They will be overwhelmed and unable to handle the force that is pulling or pushing your arm out of its socket.
 These muscles are pulled past their limits.
 This leads to a dislocated shoulder and a muscle injury.

 The same counts for the ligaments around your shoulder.
 If you are very hypermobile or ‘double-jointed’, you naturally have more range than most people.
 It also means that your ligaments have become lax over time.
 Now, when a traumatic force is applied to your shoulder, the ligaments won’t be able to withstand it, and it leads to your arm ‘popping’ out of the socket.
-With ligaments that allow too much movement and that has been stretched apart with a shoulder dislocation injury, your shoulder stability will not be what it should be.
+With ligaments that allow too much movement and that is stretched apart with a shoulder dislocation injury, your shoulder stability will not be what it should be.
 There is a great chance that this type of injury will happen to you again.
 Next time, it will happen a lot easier and won’t need as much force.

 A shoulder can dislocate in four directions: Anterior (to the front), posterior (to the back), inferior (downwards) or superior (upwards).
 The severity of your injury and how you got injured, will determine in which direction your shoulder gets dislocated.